One Year Later

 The procedure simply involves pushing the stoma back in and reconnecting the healed colon to it (your digestive tract), using sutures that will dissolve in the body within three months or thereabouts.
 The reconnection allows the digestive tract to function as it did before colostomy surgery was carried out.

-Most ostomy patients are well enough to leave the hospital within 4 to 8 days.
-I spent 9 days, simply because it took a bit longer for my bowel to start to function again, but it may take less time for some patients and a bit more for others.
+Most ostomy patients are well enough to leave the hospital within four to eight days.
+I spent nine days, simply because it took a bit longer for my bowel to start to function again, but it may take less time for some patients and a bit more for others.

 My initial diet after my stoma reconnect consisted of light foods in small portions, but gradually, I reverted back to my regular diet but still ate in moderation.